Menu Engineering, Pricing Psychology & Profitability Optimization for London Restaurants

 Labels that work: "Chef's Recommendation," "Guest Favorite," "House Special," "Most Popular."

-Challenge: Established Italian restaurant with loyal customers but 35% food cost (bleeding profit—should be 28-30%).
-Menu had too many ingredients, complex dishes, no pricing strategy.
+Typical Scenario: An established restaurant with loyal customers but food costs above 33% (bleeding profit when it should be 28-30%).
+Menu has too many ingredients, complex dishes, and no pricing strategy.

-£3,750 Menu Engineering + Redesign: Ingredient rationalization (58 → 34 core ingredients), simplified dishes without compromising quality, repriced based on true costs, added high-margin pasta/pizza, seasonal specials, wine pairing suggestions.
+Our Approach: Ingredient rationalisation (reduce core ingredient count), simplify dishes without compromising quality, reprice based on true costs, add high-margin staples, introduce seasonal specials, and add wine/cocktail pairing suggestions.

 Every London area has different customer expectations, price sensitivities, and competitive pressures.
 We tailor menus accordingly.